eficode-academy/rf-advanced-web-katas/exercises/02-bad-flask-app-intro.md

   <summary>SeleniumLibrary</summary>

 **Create your test case.**

-In the following exercises, we're going to write all our keywords into `bad_flask_app.robot` file in the `resources` directory and our only test case into the `form.robot` file.

-> Remember that the `bad_flask_app.robot` file is in the `resources` folder, so the resource file
-> is imported with a relative path.
-Also, we've named our resource file based on the application
-> we're testing and our test suite file based on the type of actions we're going to do with the
-> application.

 A test suite file is no use without any test cases.
 Each test case should have a descriptive name.
 Our goal is to submit the form successfully, so a name like `Form Filled With Valid Data Should